MAHDI-Imen/M-M/logs.md

 - [x] Visualize distributions by vendor for x_dim, x_pixdim
 - [x] rewrite ROI extraction notebook
 - [x] Readapat code to use centers instead of vendors
-- [ ] Fix bug in training loop: one hot encoding
+- [x] Fix bug in training loop: one hot encoding
+- [ ] Watch pytorch tutorial
+- [ ] Write prediction function
+- [ ] Display loss function evolution: maybe log to wandb

+Notes:
+* new train and prediction pipeline works but must be hypertuned for better results

 #### To do
 ##### Reading